Quantum gravity effects on compact star cores

 \centerline{ \it Department of Applied Physics,} \centerline{ \it University of Electronic Science and Technology of China,}

 \centerline{ \it Chengdu, 610054, People's Republic of China}

 \centerline{\bf Abstract}

-Using the Tolman-Oppenheimer-Volkoff equation and the equation of state of zero temperature ultra-relativistic Fermi gas based on GUP, the quantum gravitational effects on the cores of compact stars are discussed.
-Our results show that ${2\tilde{m}(\tilde{r})}/ {\tilde{r}}$ varies with $\tilde r$.
-Quantum gravity plays an important role in the region $\tilde r\sim 10^3$.
-Furthermore, near the center of compact stars, we find that the metric components are $g_{tt}\sim \tilde r^4$ and $g_{rr}=(1-\tilde{r}^2/6)^{-1}$.
-All these results are different from those obtained from classical gravity.
+Using the Tolman-Oppenheimer-Volkoff equation and the equation of state of zero temperature ultra-relativistic Fermi gas based on generalized uncertainty principle (GUP), the quantum gravitational effects on the cores of compact stars are discussed.
+Our results show that ${2m(r)}/ {r}$ varies with $r$.
+Quantum gravity plays an important role in the region $ r\sim 10^3 r_0$, where $r_0\sim \beta_0 l_p $, $l_p$ is the Planck length and $\beta_0$ is a dimensionless parameter accounting for quantum gravity effects.
+Furthermore, near the center of compact stars, we find that the metric components are $g_{tt}\sim r^4$ and $g_{rr}=[1-{r}^2/(6r_0^2)]^{-1}$.
+All these effects are different from those obtained from classical gravity.
+These results can be applied to neutron stars or denser ones like quark stars.
+The observed masses of neutron stars ($\leq 2M_\odot$) indicate that $\beta_0$ can not exceed $10^{37}$, not as good as the upper bound $\beta_0<10^{34}$ from simple electroweak consideration.
+This means that incorporating either quantum gravity effects or nuclear interactions, one obtains almost the same mass limits of neutron stars.

 \baselineskip=16pt

 The configuration of a spherically symmetric static star, composed of perfect fluids, is determined by the Tolman-Oppenheimer-Volkoff (TOV) equation (in c.g.s. units) \cite{Tolman1939PR,Oppenheimer1939PR}